Prepare to mix mountain magic with mouthwatering whisky on this tour through the Cairngorms and Speyside.

-You then descend to the Glenmore Forest Park, where you have free time to explore.
-Your options include a walk through the woods to Loch Morlich, which is one of Scotland’s most scenic and popular Lochs.
+You continue south to the Glenmore Forest Park, where you have free time to explore.
+Your options include a walk through the woods to Loch Morlich, which is one of Scotland’s most scenic and popular lochs.
 You can admire a sandy beach and large and ancient pine trees before you make your way back to the mini-coach.
 If you prefer not to walk, there’s a café and exhibition at the visitor centre.

 The UK and Ireland's historic city centres are full of narrow streets and winding roads.
 So, to speed up your departure, we only pick up from our central meeting points.
 What's more is leaving the city using the most direct route also reduces the carbon footprint of our tours.